labring/sealos/docs/4.0/docs/examples/build-user-application.md

 # Build-User-Application
-This document uses Redis and Postgres databases as examples to teach us how to quickly build distributed applications on sealos
+This document uses Redis and Postgres databases as examples to teach us how to quickly run distributed applications on sealos

 ## Prerequisites
 * Login in https://cloud.sealos.io/